akkadotnet/getakka.net/src/docs/Working with actors.md

 This variant of the Become method is useful for many different things, such as to implement a Finite State Machine (FSM).
 It will replace the current behavior (i.e. the top of the behavior stack), which means that you do not use Unbecome, instead always the next behavior is explicitly installed.

 The other way of using Become does not replace but add to the top of the behavior stack.
-In this case care must be taken to ensure that the number of “pop” operations (i.e. Unbecome) matches the number of “push” ones in the long run, otherwise this amounts to a memory leak (which is why this behavior is not the default).
+In this case care must be taken to ensure that the number of “pop" operations (i.e. Unbecome) matches the number of “push" ones in the long run, otherwise this amounts to a memory leak (which is why this behavior is not the default).

 ```csharp